Chrysler R platform: Models

 Initially, there was no Plymouth version of the R-body as company production manager Eugene Cafiero decided to pull the plug on all Plymouths larger than the Volare.
-This decision had apparently sound reasoning in that it reduced expenses at a time when Chrysler could ill-afford to waste money and because sales of the B- and C-body Plymouths had been rather minuscule outside the fleet market.
-However, Plymouth dealers objected to this since they had no entry in the fleet market now.
-Substituting for Plymouth was a stripped Chrysler Newport offered for the police market, which ended up proving quite popular with law enforcement agencies.
-Chrysler bowed to pressure and brought back an R-body Plymouth Gran Fury for the 1980 model year.
+This decision angered police fleet managers, who wanted a full-size Plymouth.
+In '79, substituting for the Fury was a stripped Chrysler Newport offered for the police market, which ended up proving quite popular with law enforcement agencies.
+Chrysler bowed to pressure and brought back an R-body Plymouth Gran Fury for the 1980 model year, which served alongside the smaller (but better performing) F-body Volare, which itself was discontinued in 1980, as was the 360 V8 engine in all cars.